 In the past, everyone used to think that coffee increases blood sugar levels and expands the risk of developing type II diabetes.
 Therefore, it’s been heavy.
 Plus, people often put sweeteners in their coffee, which worsens the situation.

 However, experts and scientists keep looking for ways to silence type II diabetes and make the condition history.
 Sadly, all of the experiments and research that have been through conduction only involve animals.

 However, there is a new study going around the internet claiming that there is a compound that hasn’t been through tests until now that influences the effectiveness of cell functioning.
 Not only that but it also improves insulin sensitivity.

 All of the tests were going through experimentation in laboratory mice.
 Thanks to this discovery, a new revolution in diabetes treatment may be on its way.

 According to certain studies, drinking an average amount of 4-5 coffee cups per day can actually help decrease the risk of type II diabetes development.
 This condition affects about thirty million US residents today.

-In the past there were claims that caffeine actually triggers diabetes development.
-However, with more investigation experts came to the conclusion that it actually plays the role of actually helping you decrease the risk of developing the condition.
+In the past, there were claims that caffeine actually triggers diabetes development.
+However, more investigation experts came to the conclusion that it actually plays the role of actually helping us decrease the risk of developing the condition.

 These are significant results that can, later on, help the research for fighting and preventing diabetes.

 So next time, speak to a professional about your caffeine intake and if you should do it.
-It turns out coffee wasn’t as harmful to your health anyway.
+It turns out coffee wasn’t as harmful to our health anyway.

-However, always make sure to take coffee in extreme moderation, since too much caffeine is not good for your overall health anyways.
+However, always make sure to take coffee in moderation, since too much caffeine is not good for overall health anyways.